MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 <br>

 ### Prerequisites
-* Home Assistant Server running on one system
+* Home Assistant (HA) Server running on one system
 * A separate Raspberry Pi running some form of Debian distro
 * A 1-Wire sensor